Music Therapy: A Melody of Hope for the Terminally Ill

 We encourage you to contact a certified music therapist or an organization to learn more about music therapy and how it can benefit you and your loved ones without traveling.
 You can find a music therapist or a music therapy organization near you by visiting the websites of the American Music Therapy Association, the World Federation of Music Therapy, or the International Association for Music and Medicine.
 You can also ask your doctor, nurse, social worker, or counselor for a referral or a recommendation.
 Music therapy can be a melody of hope for you and your family, and you can access it without traveling.

-If you or your loved one are facing a terminal illness, you may have heard of as an end-of-life care option. focuses on providing comfort, dignity, and quality of life for people with a life expectancy of six months or less.
-It differs from palliative care, a broader type of care that can be given to anyone with a serious illness, regardless of their prognosis or treatment goals.
+If you or your loved one are facing a terminal illness, you may have heard of hospice care as an end-of-life care option.
+Hospice care focuses on providing comfort, dignity, and quality of life for people with a life expectancy of six months or less.
+It differs from palliative care, a broader type of care that can be given to anyone with a severe illness, regardless of their prognosis or treatment goals.

 One of the services that hospice care may offer is music therapy.
 Music therapy is a form of therapy that uses music and musical activities to help you or your loved one cope with the physical, emotional, cognitive, and spiritual challenges of a terminal illness.
 Music therapy can help you or your loved one: